World-class research. Ultimate impact.

 PMCID: all published articles receive a PMCID

-Cardiovascular Imaging welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review and Systematic Review.
+Cardiovascular Imaging welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Cardiovascular Imaging, where they are peer-reviewed by the Associate and Review Editors of the specialty section.